Best Friend, Soulmate: Why Dating Your Best Friend Might Be A Good Idea

 Half The Work Is Already Done

 When you start a new relationship, you often have to look at your compatibility in any areas that might matter to you.
 You’re getting to know them, and you’re starting at the very beginning.
 This means learning the basic facts about a new person, finding common interests, and discovering what you will enjoy doing together.
 Although it’s most certainly not always the case, this sometimes means that you’ll find out part way through that you aren’t the best match.
 When you’re dating your best friend, you may not have to worry about these things quite as much.
 You already know that you have fun together.
-Ask yourself, "Am I in love with my best friend?"

 The foundation for a healthy and thriving relationship is already partially laid when you’re dating your best friend.
-You will have to cobble together new avenues, but the journey will likely be much easier given the history you have.
+You may have to cobble together new avenues, but the journey will likely be much easier given the history you have.
 Additionally, if there’s an important part of life or your personal value system where you may disagree, it’s more likely that you already know about it.
 Though it may not always be the case, this could give a relationship with a best friend an edge over a relationship with a stranger.

 You Care For One Another

 Choosing to stay friends with a person continuously, through thick and thin, says a lot about your connection, and many people who consider themselves best friends have this experience.

 You already know that you care for one another because you have chosen to remain friends for what may be a long period of time.
 This is a great advantage when going into a romantic relationship because you likely already feel special and loved.
 You have already built that baseline of care for one another, making it much easier to stoke the fire of your love.
 In other words, the emotional intimacy is already there in some ways.